juji-io/datalevin/doc/transact.md

             {:kv-opts {:flags (-> c/default-env-flags
                                   (conj :writemap)
                                   (conj :mapasync))}})

 ```

 Setting these flags improves write speed signficantly, users can then manually
 call `sync` function at appropriate time to force flusing to disk in application
 code.
 Timely backups may also migigate some potential data loss.
 Combining these
 techniques may achieve desirable write speed and durability trade-off.

-## Asynchronous Durable Transaction

-If a user wants to retain the default durability gurantee but get a higher
-write throughput, Datalevin provides a `transact-kv-async` function for
-asynchronous transaction in the KV store.
-This function returns a future that is
-realized when data are flushed to disk.
-An auto-batching mechanism is designed to
-automatically batch transaction data when this function is called.
-The batching
-is adaptive to write load.
-The higher the load, the bigger the batch size.
-Write
-throughput is typically 2X - 3X higher than `transact-kv` in the default
-durable condition.

-Similarly, for Datalog store, `transact-async` can be used for auto-batching.
-`transact` function also use asynchronous transaction, but it blocks until the
-future is realized.
-One can call a sequence of `transact-async`, followed by a
-`transact` to achieve good batching effect and determinstic commit at the same
-time.

-Auto-batching in asynchronous transaction has some overhead, as it relies on
-JVM's concurrency facilities.
-It is still important to mauanlly batch
-transaction data as much as possible in user code, as the effect of auto batching
-and manual batching compounds nicely.

 ## Explicit Synchronous Transaction